ksztyber/queue-gdbhelpers/README.md

 Commands for container inspection:
  - queue-size returning size of the container
  - queue-at returning N-th element from the container
+ - queue-foreach executing an expression (or just printing) each element of the container

 ## Examples
 ```